ravishwetha/Stacks-and-Queues-puzzle-game/README.md

 * = when a path is available.
 Balls are not allowed to move outside the path, the take the next available turn.
 This can be overridden by another key press, balls only store one turn direction at a time.

 Mouse button:
-Left mouse - Pops the top most ball on the stack
+Left mouse - Pops the stack.
+Right mouse - Dequeues the queue.